 An easy way to update a classic Old Fashioned cocktail is by fat-washing the bourbon with toasty, nutty browned butter, which adds richness while mellowing things out.
-This recipe starts with an entire bottle of bourbon, making 12 cocktails, and you can easily multiply it as needed.
+This technique is great for turning a low quality whiskey into something special.

 Another drink for fans of strong whiskey cocktails, this one pairs rye with fernet and triple sec.
 Your first instinct is probably to reach for a bottle of Fernet-Branca, but its minty, medicinal flavor doesn't work here—instead, go for something with a warmer, more cinnamon-forward flavor, like Jelínek Czech-style fernet.

 A savory twist on the Boulevardier, this cocktail uses peaty Islay Scotch in place of the bourbon or rye and swaps out the Campari for vegetal Cynar.
 The vermouth we prefer is Martini & Rossi Bianco, which has a citrusy, herbal flavor reminiscent of Lillet Blanc.